holgerbrandl/kravis/README.md

 ## Acknowledgements

-Thanks to vega-lite team for making this project possile.
+Thanks to vega-lite team for making this project possible.

 Thanks to the ggplot2 team for providing the best data vis API to date.